Natural scientific research in Canada: Physics

 TRIUMF is also Canada's centre for participation in the construction and eventual operation of the Large Hadron Collider at CERN in Geneva.
 Canadian universities and Canadian industry have contributed components to ATLAS, one of that accelerators large particle detectors.
 TRIUMF also hosts a Tier 1 Computing Centre for ATLAS, one of ten in the world.

 Canada's number three research university, the University of Alberta in Edmonton, maintains its strong position in physics research in Canada in 2008.
 Fields of study include the astrophysical sciences, condensed matter physics, geophysics and particle physics.
 Research institutes of note include: the Center for Nanoscale Physics, the Centre for Particle Physics (Center for Subatomic Research), the Institute for Geophysical Research, the Mitpan International Institute of Earthquake Prediction Theory, the Space Physics Laboratory and the Theoretical Physics Institute.

 The reputation of physics research at McGill in Montreal continues to be strong.
 Fields of study include astrophysics, condensed matter physics, high energy physics, nuclear physics and nonlinear physics.
 Research centres of note include: the Centre for the Physics of Materials, the Centre for High Energy Physics, the Interuniversity Centre for Subatomic Physics, and the McGill Institute for Advanced Materials.

 Arguably, Canada's most significant theoretical physics research organization is the newly created Perimeter Institute (PI), associated with the University of Waterloo in Waterloo, Ontario.
 Founded in 1999 by Mike Lazaridis, inventor of the BlackBerry, and under the leadership of Founding Executive Director Howard Burton, the 60 resident researchers have since 2001 conducted research in a number of fields, including cosmology, particle physics, quantum foundations, quantum gravity, quantum information and superstring theory.
-In 2008 the Institute announced the appointment of world renowned researcher Prof. Stephen Hawking to the position of Perimeter Institute Distinguished Research Chair.
-Dr. Hawking, began his private research at the PI in June 2010.
+In 2008 the Institute announced the appointment of Stephen Hawking to the position of Perimeter Institute Distinguished Research Chair.
+Hawking, began his private research at the PI in June 2010.
 In 2009, the Perimeter institute made public plans for the construction of the new Stephen Hawking Centre, which will double the size of the institute.

 The closely related Institute for Quantum Computing was established at the University of Waterloo in 2002 with $100 million in funding and construction of a dedicated facility was begun in June 2008.
-Under the direction of Professor Michele Mosca, the Institute aims to have 30 full-time researchers, 50 post-doctoral fellows and 125 graduate students aggressively conducting research into the application of quantum mechanical techniques to information processing systems.
+Under the direction of Michele Mosca, the Institute aims to have 30 full-time researchers, 50 post-doctoral fellows and 125 graduate students aggressively conducting research into the application of quantum mechanical techniques to information processing systems.
 The Institute operates a number of highly advanced laboratories including the Atom Trapping Laboratory, the Integrated Quantum Optoelectronics Laboratory, the Josephson Junctions Laboratory and the Photonic Entanglement Laboratory.